Verge3D Developer Kit

 ./keymanager activate ../build/v3d.js XXXXXXXXXX

 Where XXXXXXXXXX is your license key.
-Since this command does not print anything, you need to verify if the activation was a success by copying the module to some app folder and checking for the MADE WITH VERGE3D TRIAL watermark.
+Since this command does not print anything, you need to verify if the activation was a success by copying the runtime to some app folder and checking for the MADE WITH VERGE3D TRIAL watermark.

 Adding New Method to JavaScript API